Jean-Paul Rodrigue (2017), New York:

 standards and prices.
 The emergence of continental landbridges,

-- Control.
+- Security.
 The control of strategic places is also an important

-to disruptions.
-As the global economy becomes more interdependent,
+the global economy becomes more interdependent, economies are

-economies are becoming vulnerable to supplies of raw materials,
+becoming vulnerable to supplies of raw materials, energy and

-energy and food.
-For instance, as the United States became more
+food.
+For instance, as the United States became more dependent

-dependent on external supplies of oil, its foreign policy shifted
+on external supplies of oil, its foreign policy shifted at

 in oil trade, dominantly in the Middle East.